a-omsk/x-task/docs/API.md

 ### `Merge`

-`Merge` task resolves all children and pass results to onResolve handler:
+`Merge` task resolves all children and pass results to onResolve handler.

 **Props:**

     `onResolve:Function = (obj:Result) => Result` - process the results of all children tasks

 ```js